 Attending Parent Education Meetings

 Parent education is an essential part of Hancock Street Preschool.
 We promote a strong home-school connection and believe that adults, as well as children, are life-long learners.
-Teacher Sandy holds regular ‘Parent Education’ nights.
+The teachers hold regular ‘Parent Education’ nights.
 We discuss early childhood development and how parents can support their child’s growth at preschool and at home.
 Hancock Street Preschool also offers a beginning-of-year training for parents on their role in the classroom.
 There are approximately five evening meetings per year.

 Going on Field Trips

 We take a variety of field trips that enhance the children's experience in the classroom and expand their understanding of the world.
 Past trips have included a visit to a farm, to a grocery store, to a post office, to a state park, and a ride on a train.
 Parents are encouraged to attend these field trips if they are able.